actoron/jadex/src/main/buildutils/gitversion.md

    If the build runs on `stable` or `master` branch, the `[<branchname>-]` part is omitted.

-3. **Dirty build:** A build with modified files in the workdir.
+3. **Dirty build (not reproducible):** A build with modified files in the workdir.
 Like in the non-dirty build, the build chooses patch version *n* as the smallest non-negative integer value such that no prior tag `<#major>.<#minor>.m` exists, with *m>=n*.
 The build appends `-[<branchname>-]SNAPSHOT` as version suffix and stores the *current time* as timestamp.
 Commit hash of the latest commit are stored for reference to know on which git state the modifications are based on.

 ### Building from copied source folder

-1. **Distribution sources:** The distribution sources contain a processed `src/main/buildutils/jadexversion.properties`, which contains build information from git state.
+1. **Distribution sources (potentially reproducible):** The distribution sources contain a processed `src/main/buildutils/jadexversion.properties`, which contains build information from git state.
 By default, the build assumes a dirty (i.e. modified) source tree and thus increments *n* and appends `SNAPSHOT` (cf. dirty build from git).
 When `-Pdirty=false` is supplied during a build of a non-modified `sources.zip`, the build produces an exact copy of the original distribution (cf. `checkDist` task).

-2. **Non-distribution sources:** When obtaining a copy of the sources, e.g., download .zip from Github, no build or git information is available.
-   The build version thus will be `<#major>.<#minor>.9999-SNAPSHOT`.
+2. **Non-distribution sources (not reproducible):** When obtaining a flat copy of the sources, e.g., download .zip from Github, no build or git information is available.
+The build version thus always will be `<#major>.<#minor>.9999-SNAPSHOT`.

 ## Changes to previous scheme